 Paint and wallpaper may be the most common ways to cover a wall, but they're not your only choices.
 Using fabric as a wall covering is a new and trendy way to cover up a wall.
 Much like wallpaper, fabrics can be pinned in place flat against a wall creating a tapestry effect or they can be pleated or folded to give a softer feel.
 Fabric walls are a great talking point for new condo for example, but be aware that they can aggravate allergies by trapping dust and pet hair and will have to be vacuumed regularly.

 Paneling, especially wood paneling, was popular in the 1960s and 1970s but had fallen out of favor.
-However a quick visit to Pinterest.com will show you how popular it has become again.
+However a quick visit to HGTV.ca will show you how popular it has become again.
 You can use traditional paneling like wood planks but there are also panels available in materials like plastic and composite if you're looking for durability.
 Paneling can be painted later if you tire of its color.
 For a tropical affect, you can use lattice, rushwork, and bamboo paneling on your walls, especially in outdoor areas to promote air circulation.
 Shiplap, beadboard and wood planks are very popular for sunrooms or solariums due to their indoor/outdoor feel and durability.
 Choose your wall medium by matching it up to your patio furniture and decor.
+If you are about to buy a home that was renovated with one of the above techniques by the owner, be certain you ask for a home inspection, from a certified company such as House Master, to be positive any renovations were done according to code for safety reasons.